Stakeholder Management in Project Management

 Stakeholders can be anybody internal or external to the organization.
 For example, regulatory bodies, neighbors, shareholders, funders are the stakeholders of a construction project.
 In order to perform successful stakeholder management, the project manager must classify and prioritize various stakeholders needs.
 There may be numerous external stakeholders as well as internal ones within a construction project.

 Typically stakeholders interest is high in the early stages of a construction project.
 Because they know that many things can be changed easily before the project starts.
 Once the construction starts, changes become difficult and costly.
-Therefore stakeholder management is very important at this phase.
+Therefore effective stakeholder management in construction projects is very important at this phase.

 Stakeholder influence often decreases when the construction starts.
 However, it increases again just before the handover phase.